bfemiano/accumulo-hive-storage-manager/README.md

 have to do until Accumulo 1.5+ is hosted in maven central.

 See [create.sh](src/test/hql/create.sh) for how to initialize required Accumulo parameters.
-See [accumulo_create_table.sql](src/test/hql/accumulo_create_table.sql) for example syntax.
+See [accumulo_create_table.sql](src/test/hql/accumulo_create_table.sql) for CREATE EXTERNAL TABLE example and required aux jars.
 The number of hive columns in table definition must be equal to accumulo.column.mapping + accumulo.rowid.mapping (if present).

-There are a dozen or so jars that need to be added.
-CREATE EXTERNAL TABLE is the only example provided.

 TODO:
 ====================

-*   Behaves oddly with key/value pairs with heterogeneous column families.
+*   Behaves oddly with table definitions involving key/value pairs with heterogeneous column families.
 I'm looking into this more.

 *	Output to Accumulo from Hive.
 The OutputFormat has not yet been wired into the Serde for field serialization to Accumulo.

-*	Simple Predictate pushdown to iterators.
+*	Simple Predicate pushdown to iterators.

 *	More testing with joins.